nicolasreichardt/algorithmic-game-theory/README.md

 ## Problem Set 2

+### Team members

+Nicolas Reichardt, 245611

 ### Coding a two-player iterated Prisoner's Dilemma

-This repository XXXXXXXXX

-More information can be retrieved from the write-up, accessible here: YYYYYYYYY
+In this assignment, I chose to take the computational approach.
+In a first step, I coded my own simulation of the two-player iterated Prisoner's Dilemma.
+Then, I implemented the same tournament by using the Axelrod library.
+More details can be retrieved from the submitted PDF document.

 #### AI use statement: